-- (4) Includes \$39.1 million, \$28.6 million, \$12.3 million, \$1.9 million, and \$260 thousand in troubled debt restructurings that are 90 days or more past due as of September 30, 2012, 2011, 2010, 2009, and 2008, respectively. - (5) During the quarter ended December 31, 2011, in accordance with an Office of the Comptroller of the Currency ("OCC") directive, our specific valuation allowance (which had a balance of \$55.5 million as of September 30, 2011) were charged off, which reduced the balance of non-accrual loans. - (6) At September 30, 2012, the recorded investment in non-accrual status loans includes \$30.6 million of performing loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation. - (7) Beginning in the quarter ended September 30, 2012, \$20.5 million of accruing, performing loans in Chapter 7 bankruptcy status, where at least one borrower has been discharged of their obligation, are reported as troubled debt restructurings per the OCC Bank Accounting Advisory Series ("BAAS") interpretive guidance issued in July 2012.
+- (4) Includes \$30.6 million, \$39.1 million, \$28.6 million, \$12.3 million, and \$1.9 million in troubled debt restructurings that are 90 days or more past due as of September 30, 2013, 2012, 2011, 2010, and 2009, respectively. - (5) During the quarter ended December 31, 2011, in accordance with an OCC directive, our SVAs (which had a balance of \$55.5 million as of September 30, 2011) were charged off, which reduced the balance of non-accrual loans. - (6) At September 30, 2013 and 2012, the recorded investment in non-accrual status loans includes \$34.0 million and \$30.6 million respectively, of performing loans in Chapter 7 bankruptcy status where all borrowers have been discharged of their obligation. - (7) At September 30, 2013 and 2012, \$15.7 million and \$20.5 million respectively, of accruing, performing loans in Chapter 7 bankruptcy status, where at least one borrower has been discharged of their obligation, are reported as troubled debt restructurings per the BAAS interpretive guidance issued in July 2012.

-(2) The totals at September 30, 2012 include \$8.8 million of performing home equity lines of credit included in non-accrual, pursuant to regulatory guidance regarding senior lien delinquency issued in January 2012.
+(2) The totals at September 30, 2013 and 2012 include \$5.3 million and \$8.8 million of performing home equity lines of credit, pursuant to regulatory guidance regarding senior lien delinquency issued in January 2012.

-(3) At September 30, 2012, 2011, and 2010 includes \$47.7 million, \$16.5 million, and \$32.2 million respectively, in troubled debt restructurings which are current but included with non-accrual loans for a minimum period of six months from the restructuring date due to their non-accrual status prior to restructuring or because they have been partially charged off.
-At the fiscal year ends prior to September 30, 2010, troubled debt restructurings that would have remained in non-accrual due to their accrual status prior to restructuring were not material and therefore were not included with non-accrual loans at those reporting dates.
+(3) At September 30, 2013, 2012, 2011 and 2010 includes \$54.3 million, \$47.7 million, \$16.5 million and \$32.2 million respectively, in troubled debt restructurings which are less than 90 days past due but included with non-accrual loans for a minimum period of six months from the restructuring date due to their non-accrual status prior to restructuring, because they have been partially charged off, or because all borrowers have been discharged of their obligation through a Chapter 7 bankruptcy (see note 6 below).
+At September 30, 2009, troubled debt restructurings that would have remained in non-accrual loans due to their accrual status prior to restructuring were not material and therefore were not included with non-accrual loans at that reporting date.

-The gross interest income that would have been recorded during the year ended September 30, 2012 on non-accrual loans if they had been accruing during the entire period and troubled debt restructurings if they had been current and performing in accordance with their original terms during the entire period was \$17.1 million.
-The interest income recognized on those loans included in net income for the year ended September 30, 2012 was \$11.3 million.
+The gross interest income that would have been recorded during the year ended September 30, 2013 on non-accrual loans if they had been accruing during the entire period and troubled debt restructurings if they had been current and performing in accordance with their original terms during the entire period was \$15.0 million.
+The interest income recognized on those loans included in net income for the year ended September 30, 2013 was \$7.5 million.